netceteragroup/skele/README.md

 Girders Elements is an architectural framework that assists building **data-driven** apps with **[React](https://facebook.github.io/react/)** or **[React Native](https://facebook.github.io/react-native/)**.
-It is extremely well-suited for creating highly **dynamic UI**s, that are driven from back-end systems (like Content Management Systems).
+It is extremely well-suited for creating highly **dynamic UIs**, that are driven by back-end systems (like Content Management Systems).

 It uses **[redux](http://github.com/reactjs/redux)** for managing the state of the application.
-All great tools around the redux eco-system can be leveraged, because **girders-elements** is built on top of it.
+All great tools around the redux eco-system can be leveraged, because **Girders Elements** builds on top of it.

-**[Immutable](https://facebook.github.io/immutable-js/)** data structures are used to manage the application state.
+**[Immutable](https://facebook.github.io/immutable-js/)** data structures are used to represent the application state.
 This allows for a substantially more efficient `shouldComponentUpdate` implementation compared to **react-redux**.
 [Immutable's implementation][persistent-data-structures] also allows for more efficient (space and time-wise) changes to the application state.
+This makes the framework well suited for mobile application use.

 [persistent-data-structures]: https://github.com/facebook/immutable-js/#immutable-collections-for-javascript
 ### Installation